riceissa/breathing/index.md

 [... some more stuff here ...]

 The important point is that because of the form of the Henderson--Hasselbalch equation, the more CO~2~ you have, the less sensitive pH is to slight increases in CO~2~.
 So breath holding for a few seconds does not cause air hunger/panic.
 Whereas if your CO~2~ is already too low (hypocapnia), then your pH is still normal (thanks to the bicarbonate levels being adjusted by your kidneys), but because of the low CO~2~, even slight changes in CO~2~ can cause large shifts in pH.
 I think it's this increase in pH that triggers a strong sense of air hunger.
 If you give in to this urge and breathe, then your pH will be restored, so _temporarily_ you will feel better.
 But if you keep giving into this urge and breathing more and more, then over time you're shifting down your bicarbonate buffer even more.
 Your body adjusts.
 But that means your baseline CO~2~ also keeps decreasing.
 So now you're _even more_ sensitive to slight increases in CO~2~.
-It's a vicious cycle.
+It's a vicious cycle. (and this isn't even talking about the negative health effects of low CO~2~.)

 Let's look at some numbers.